 - How many hours of sleep do you need each night before lack of sleep leads to poor quality of work and life?

-Posing these questions to myself, I force myself to own a truth that I do not want to acknowledge.
+Posing these questions to myself, I force myself to own a truth I do not want to acknowledge.
 Am I going to do my best work when tired?
 Probably not.
 If I continue, will I be at my best for the work on my schedule for tomorrow?
-The honesty that is required in these answers is no different than the accuracy needed to log in to a two-step authentication process.
+The honesty required in these answers is no different than the accuracy needed to log in to a two-step authentication process.

 HONESTY IS THE BEST POLICY